 Tesamorelin is a synthetic GHRH analog composed of 44 amino acids with a trans-3-hexenoic acid modification at the N-terminus.
 It is the active ingredient in Egrifta SV, manufactured by Theratechnologies and FDA-approved in 2010 for reduction of excess visceral abdominal fat in HIV-infected patients with lipodystrophy.

 Its half-life is 26-38 minutes.
 Daily subcutaneous injection at 2 mg produces a physiological GH pulse that clears within hours.
-The short half-life produces pulsatile GH release that resolves within hours, similar to the body's natural GHRH signaling pattern.
+This short half-life means each injection closely mimics the natural GHRH signaling pattern, producing pulsatile GH release without continuous receptor stimulation.

 Tesamorelin is the only GHRH analog to have completed Phase III randomized, double-blind, placebo-controlled trials published in top-tier journals.
-The Falutz 2007 NEJM study and the Stanley 2014 JAMA study represent the gold standard of clinical evidence in this class (Falutz et al., NEJM, 2007).
+The Falutz 2007 NEJM study and the Stanley 2014 JAMA study represent the gold standard of clinical evidence in this peptide class (Falutz et al., NEJM, 2007).
+For the complete tesamorelin dosing guide, see our tesamorelin dosage for fat loss article.

 What Is CJC-1295?

-CJC-1295 is a synthetic analog of GHRH (growth hormone releasing hormone), specifically a modified version of GRF(1-29).
-It exists in two distinct formulations with very different pharmacokinetic profiles.
+CJC-1295 is a synthetic analog of GHRH, specifically a modified version of GRF(1-29), with four amino acid substitutions that protect it from enzymatic degradation.
 Developed by ConjuChem Biotechnologies (now dissolved), it never progressed past Phase I/II trials.
+It exists in two formulations with very different pharmacokinetic profiles.

 CJC-1295 With DAC (Drug Affinity Complex)